 4e.
 Senior Residence

-After 90 units have been accumulated, at least 24 units must be completed at UC Berkeley over at least two semesters
+After 90 units have been accumulated, at least 24 of the remaining 30 units must be completed at UC Berkeley in at least two semesters.

 4f.
 Scholarship Requirement